Liddell and Scott:

 A very useful sites with many lexicographical resourceshttp://www.lexilogos.com/english/greek_ancient_dictionary.htm

 An important offshoot of the The Greek-Spanish Dictionary project (DGE) is the Bibliographical repertorium Of Greek Lexicography (RBLG) which offers you an easy survey of the most recent studies of important words.
 Very useful if you need to know a bit more than what the standard dictionaries have to offer. http://dge.cchs.csic.es/blg/2blg-s.htm.

 An electronic version of Liddell and Scott’s Greek English Dictionary (9th edition with revised supplement) has been produced by LOGOS software (at roughly the same price as the printed edition).
 The electronic version has many advantages over the printed version: such as integration of the supplements, integration with search programs such as Antiquarium and various search options.
 I also like the option to attach notes to individual lemma's.
 (It is also considerably faster and easier to use than the Perseus version).
 There are MAC and PC and IPAD versions available.
 The same company offers other digital dictionaries, including dictionaries of Koine and biblical Greek.

 There is also a kindle version of LSJ which as $6,04 is very reasonably priced.
 I could not check it, but it seems worth a try

 Traut dictionary of Greek verbs

-If you need som help with idenitig=fying greek verbal forms, you might want to have a look at G. Traut’s Lexikon über die Formen der grichische Verba. of 1867
+If you need some help with identifying greek verbal forms, you might want to have a look at G. Traut’s Lexikon über die Formen der griechische Verba of 1867

 a pdf can be downloaded from Google